ni/nimi-python/generated/nirfsg/README.rst

 Usage
 ------

-The following is a basic example of using the **nirfsg** module to open a session to a Function Generator and generate a sine wave for 5 seconds.
+The following is a basic example of using the **nirfsg** module to open a session to an RF Signal Generator and generate a continuous wave (CW) signal.

 .. code-block:: python

     import nirfsg

+    # Configure the session
-    with nirfsg.Session('SwitchExecutiveExample') as session:
+    with nirfsg.Session(resource_name='5841', id_query=False, reset_device=False, options='Simulate=1, DriverSetup=Model:5841') as session:
-        session.connect('DIOToUUT')
+        # Configure RF settings
+        session.configure_rf(
+            frequency=1e9,  # Frequency in Hz
+            power_level=-10.0  # Power level in dBm
+        )
+        session.generation_mode = nirfsg.GenerationMode.CW

+        # Start signal generation
+        with session.initiate():
+            input("Press Enter to stop generation")

-`Other usage examples can be found on GitHub. <https://github.com/ni/nimi-python/tree/master/src/nirfsg/examples>`_
+`Other usage examples can be found on GitHub. <https://github.com/ni/nimi-python/tree/master/src/nirfsg/examples>`_.. _support-section:

-.. _support-section:

 Support / Feedback
 ==================